 Warren Barker | Senior Instructor

 Warren Barker remarked to a friend at Williams College that after graduation he was going home to build a boat with his father.
-Little did he know that over thirty-five years later he would still be building boats.
-Since that time, Warren has studied furniture design and construction in Maine, built cold molded and composite sail and power boats in Rhode Island, and started a company to build custom boats in Massachusetts.
-Having taught at IYRS since 2003, Warren has a passion for building a myriad of boats by a multitude of designers with his students - instilling in this new generation of boatbuilders the skill and enthusiasm for the trade that has carried him throughout his career.
+Little did he know that over forty years later he would still be building boats.
+Returning to the Berkshires, he attended a furniture design and woodworking school.
+Determined that the furniture float, Warren took those skills to Maine to build the 42’ ketch Nia, to Rhode Island to build cold molded and composite sail and power boats, and to his home in Massachusetts to build custom boats under his own shingle.
+Having taught at IYRS since 2003, Warren has overseen the building by his students of a myriad of boats by multiple designers-instilling in this new generation of boatbuilders the skill and enthusiasm for the trade that have carried him through his career.